 Our experience with the event since 2017 gave us a leg up, and our extensive crew worked various levels of the production from manning the cameras, managing the event schedule, relaying vital equipment, and controlling the various feeds being transmitted to our viewers.
 Prior to our livestream, the ability to view the parade was limited to whether you could find a seat and attend.
 Our services allowed us to broadcast the entire parade and showcase all of downtown Norfolk, with some additional behind-the-scenes content, via Facebook Live, which greatly expanded the reach to potential viewers.
 The 35th installment marked the third consecutive year we were proud to bring this seasonal event to the greater community.

 Other wide scale events such as the RocSolid Foundation’s “What Hope Looks Like” live event shows that not only can Jpixx capture your events creatively, but also present important messages and causes that are important to you and your business.
 With the goal of raising funds to support children fighting cancer, we assisted the foundation in operating a 10-hour Live-A-Thon that included live music performances, guest speakers, giveaways and prizes, an ongoing telethon, and sponsored segments with large donors.

 Once again, our multi-cam setup, intuitive broadcasting software SlingStudio, and attentiveness to detail assured a clean and professional result.
-Most importantly, we’re glad to utilize our potential into a cause bigger than ourselves, and add onto the fantastic work that RocSolid does, day in and day out.
+Most importantly, we’re glad to utilize our potential for a cause bigger than ourselves and add to the fantastic work that RocSolid does, day in and day out.